RohanKumar122/Golang-development/Readme.md

 # Golang
--Golang does not contains class, It only hace packages.
+- Golang does not contains class, It only hace packages.

 ## Datatypes
 - There is no need of defining datatypes, The compiler is smart enough to determin the datatype automatically.